-Emilie Reiser, Special Projects Lead at the MIT Center for Civic Media, helps develop the Co-Design Studio course and projects (2017-present).
+Emilie Reiser, Special Projects Lead at the MIT Center for Civic Media, helped develop the Co-Design Studio course and projects in 2017-2018.

 Mariel García-Montes (@faeriedevilish), graduate researcher at MIT CMS/W, worked as Teaching Assistant to the Co-Design Studio in Spring 2017.

 Aisha Shillingford, of Intelligent Mischief, worked to help connect the Co-Design Studio to community-based organizations in the Boston area in 2016.